Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

 This is a checklist for PR authors & reviewers.
 Please make sure to complete all tasks and check them off once you do, or else Expensify has the right not to merge your PR!
 -->
 #### Contributor (PR Author) Checklist
-- [ ] I made sure to pull `main` before submitting my PR for review
+- [ ] I verified the PR has a small number of commits behind `main`
 - [ ] I linked the correct issue in the `### Fixed Issues` section above
 - [ ] I wrote clear testing steps that cover the changes made in this PR
     - [ ] I clearly indicated the environment tests should be run in (Staging vs Production)